Code-Institute-Submissions/par-excellance-restaurant/README.md

 ### Bugs and Problems

 For the code validation I used [W3 CSS validator](http://www.css-validator.org/) and [W3 HTML validator](https://validator.w3.org/nu/).
 The CSS code was correct but I had a few changes to make in the HTML code.
-The only thing left unchanged but marked by the HTML validator was the error coming from a copied line of code from Google Fonts marking "|" as an illegal character.
-I've decided to keep it as it's not necessarily considered to be a bug.

 Other issues I've encountered: